How to Be an All-Around Healthier Person This Spring

 Dana James: "Try Nine Minutes of Nourishment.
 This is something I developed for my female clients who were too busy to meditate.
 Take three minutes to stretch the body.
-It could be cat and cow or just a nice long stretch.
-Then take the next three minutes to be express gratitude for everything in you life and want you want to call into your life.
-You might be grateful that you have an umbrella when it’s raining.
-It’s specific to you.
+It could be cat and cow [yoga poses] or just a nice long stretch.
+Then take the next three minutes to express gratitude for everything in your life and what you want to call into your life.
+You might be grateful that you have an umbrella when it's raining.
+It's specific to you.
 The final three minutes is where you visualize the day unfolding in the most magnificent way.
 This becomes your blueprint for the day.
-By taking just nine minutes, you’ve not only activated the body with movement, but you’ve also moved yourself into a positive mood and developed a strategy for the day ahead.
-You’ll find your day much more enjoyable, richer and less stressful."
+By taking just nine minutes, you've not only activated the body with movement, but you've also moved yourself into a positive mood and developed a strategy for the day ahead.
+You'll find your day much more enjoyable, richer, and less stressful."

 Elissa Goodman: "We should all detox on a daily basis.
 We are bombarded with toxins (metals, pesticides, chemicals, etc.), and we need to remove them as fast and as often as we can.
-I’m a big juicer, because foods are the best natural detoxifiers.
+I'm a big juicer because foods are the best natural detoxifiers.
 For example, romaine cleanses the blood; cucumbers cleanse the kidneys, liver, pancreas, and clear out the lymphatic system; cilantro and parsley detox heavy metals; dandelion greens and burdock root detox the liver.
-I recommend buying the Breville Juice Fountain Multi Speed Juicer ($180) and juicing at home.
+I recommend buying the Breville Juice Fountain Multi-Speed Juicer ($177) and juicing at home.
 I throw in cold-milled flax and chia seeds in my juice to give my digestion and intestines a boost to unload these toxins."

 Which of these pro tips will you incorporate into your daily routine?
 Tell us in the comments!